 1. How were you first introduced to CS?
 How have you continued to develop your technical skills and seek additional exposure to the field?

-I went to The Girls’ Middle School, an all girls private school which emphasized STEM education for its students.
-We all took Computer Science classes every year, and I really enjoyed the problem solving process.
-That encouraged me to continue with computer science in high school, where I took an intro class and the AP Computer Science class in Java (the only classes available at my high school).
-I also attended several women’s technical conferences with my mom, who is a software engineer.
-Now, I am taking Computer Science classes in college, I am involved in the Women in STEM club and have gotten a senior mentor who is a Computer Science major.
-I am also involved in the “Mac Hack” organization, which is the software development club at my college.
+I went to The Girls’ Middle School, an all-girls private school which emphasized STEM education.
+Every year, all students take Computer Science courses, and I found that I really enjoyed the problem solving process.
+This encouraged me to continue with Computer Science through high school, where I took an introductory course and the AP Computer Science course in Java (the only CS courses available at my high school).
+I also attended several women’s technical conferences with my mother, who is a software engineer.
+Now attending Macalester College, I have continued to explore the world of CS.
+I have built upon my enthusiasm for technology by engaging myself in CS courses.
+I also have become involved in the Women in STEM program and have been paired with a senior mentor who is a Computer Science major.
+We meet frequently to discuss how we see ourselves fitting into the field of CS in the future.
+These meetings then led me to become involved in Mac Hack, which is the software development organization at Macalester.
 I am hoping to discover whether Computer Science is something I would be interested in long term.

 2. Tell us about a time you’ve used your strongest coding language.
 Please go into detail about how you used this technical language.
 If talking about a group project, be specific about your role in the final product.
 (Examples can include projects, coursework, competitions, websites, previous internships, etc.)

-In my AP Computer Science class, I used Java to implement a predictor for movie ratings, in the format of the Netflix prize competition from several years ago.
+In my AP Computer Science course, I used Java to implement a predictor for movie ratings, in the format of the Netflix prize competition from several years ago.
 We were given a partial data set about movies and users and asked to predict how a given user would rate a movie based on their previous ratings and the movie information.
 I read input from XML data and converted it to inputs for classes such as Movie and User.
 I then used loops to extract several pieces of information from the data.
 I used data caching for the average rating of the movies to make the program more efficient so it would be under the runtime limit for the calculation.
 To make my predictions, I averaged several relevant pieces of information: the average rating for that movie and the average ratings that user had given to movies based on genre, time period, and in general.
-I used this to predict their rating.
+I used this information to predict their rating.
 My teacher had a contest to see whose program gave the most accurate predictions when compared to the complete data set.
 I won a prize for being in the top 3 in my class.

 3. At Google, we believe that a diversity of perspectives, ideas, and cultures leads to the creation of better products and services.
 Tell us about your background and experiences and how they make you unique.